protzetter/multi-agents/README.md

 - Python 3.8+
 - Required Python packages (see `requirements.txt`)
-- API keys for Claude and/or AWS Bedrock
+- API keys for Claude, OpenAI, and/or AWS Bedrock

 ### Installation